How To Find a Babysitter That You Can Trust

 Cost

-If cost is more of your issue be sure to specify your budget to you potential sitter.
-Various websites and apps often require a recurring payment or for you to select a budget which is helpful.
-According to MyMajors.com the median hourly wage for a babysitter is $11.02.
+If cost is more of your issue, be sure to specify your budget to your potential sitter.
+Various websites and apps often require a recurring payment or for you to select a helpful budget.
+According to MyMajors.com, the median hourly wage for a babysitter is $11.02.
 But, if you still are not ready to settle on a babysitter, then perhaps finding a daycare is your best bet.
 There are many reputable daycares out there for you to choose from.

-To find a good daycare simply perform a search on google, browse through reviews, again research is key.
+To find a good daycare, search on Google and browse through reviews; research is key.
 Speak with the director of the daycare and devise a scheduling plan that works for you.
 You would be surprised to find that there are daycares out there that work at all hours of the day for your convenience.
 Using Google Maps is helpful as when you search for daycares near you it will automatically list all surrounding daycares and their rating out of 5 stars.
-Also ask around again to people who hold the same values as you, ask them about places they recommend.
+Also, ask around again people who hold the same values as you, and ask them about places they recommend.
 Look for a daycare with a clear and structured plan for children.

 Who is qualified?

-When finding a babysitter, these are some of the most important requirements.
-But, ultimately go with your gut.
-As parents we have instincts that we follow often to protect our children, this is no different.
-If your gut tells you that you feel comfortable letting a certain person take care of your child then you probably are right.
-And if you immediately get the feeling that this is the wrong sitter for you then move on to the next candidate.
+These are some of the most important requirements when finding a babysitter.
+But ultimately, go with your gut.
+As parents, we have instincts that we often follow to protect our children; this is no different.
+If your gut tells you that you feel comfortable letting a certain person take care of your child, then you probably are right.
+And if you immediately get the feeling that this is the wrong sitter for you, then move on to the next candidate.

 I hope you find what you are looking for!